 - The condition usually improves with advancing age.

 - Applying heat: This 2012 study found that applying heat to the lower abdomen is as effective as Ibuprofen (Advil).

-- Taking an over-the-counter medication such as Ibuprofen (Advil) or Naproxen (Aleve).
+- Take an over-the-counter medication such as Ibuprofen (Advil) or Naproxen (Aleve).

 - Massaging with essential Oils